 Mix History, Sun and Surf In St. Augustine

-St. Augustine, Florida, is the longest continuously occupied city in the U.S. It’s often not the first place in Florida that parents think of for a beach getaway with kids.
+St. Augustine, Florida, is the longest continuously occupied city in the U.S. It’s often not the first place parents think of for a Florida beach vacation with kids.
 But with its mix of hands-on history, quirky fun and beaches, it’s an ideal something-for-everyone family destination.
-Here are my picks for the best things to do with kids in this beach city on Florida’s northeast coast, along with some age guidance for activities.
+Here are my picks for the best things to do in St. Augustine with kids, along with what age groups their best suited to.

 Learn Hands-On History